oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 The PCRE library is a set of functions that implement regular expression pattern matching using the same syntax and semantics as Perl 5.

-**URL**
+**More Information**

 https://www.pcre.org/

 **Available Versions**::

+    10.37-GCCcore-11.2.0
+    10.36-GCCcore-10.3.0
+    10.34-GCCcore-9.3.0
     10.33-GCCcore-8.3.0
     10.35-GCCcore-10.2.0
-    10.34-GCCcore-9.3.0
-    10.36-GCCcore-10.3.0
-    10.37-GCCcore-11.2.0

 PDT